Product Types

 Entry file: DESIGN-SYSTEM.md

-Entry file: PROMPT.md
+Entry file: BUNDLE.md

 CLAUDE.md configs